BTBurke/skeleton-vagrant-scala-sbt/README.md

    * You can use OpenJDK instead by making a small change to vagrant.yaml.
 Instructions in the file.
  - Installs Scala 2.10.3 and SBT 0.13.0
    * You can change this by specifying other version numbers in the vars section at the top of vagrant.yaml
+ - Ups the default VM memory from 384MB to 4GB.
+You can change this in the Vagrantfile.